afunnydev/tinysociety/content/articles/single2.md

 draft: false
 noindex: false
 menuid: articles
-quotes:
-  - style: style-1
-    images:
-      - link: /img/tiny-house-3.jpg
-    quote: "Buying also allows more freedom to shape and use the land according to your personal needs."
-  - style: style-2
-    images:
-      - link: /img/tiny-house-6.jpg
-    quote: "Embarking on the Tiny Life is a major change for many people.
-If you’re not quite sure whether it’s for you, a trial run may be in order."
 ---
 At first glance, the answer to the above question might seem obvious; after all, in a competition between a Tiny House and a full-size house, the Tiny is, well, tinier.
 It takes up less space on the planet and less resources, right?
 I’ll take a more in-depth look at the question and discover  whether the ‘obvious’ holds up in this case.